Seeley-DeWitt Coefficients in $\mathcal{N}=2$ Einstein-Maxwell Supergravity Theory and Logarithmic Corrections to $\mathcal{N}=2$ Extremal Black Hole Entropy: Application of Seeley-DeWitt coefficients: logarithmic corrections to the black hole entropy

 } where $b=a/Q= J/MQ$. \begin{itemize} \item[\scalebox{0.6}{$\blacksquare$}] Using the $a_4(x)$ result \eqref{52} for minimal $\mathcal{N}=2$ EMSGT and the limits \eqref{66} in the relation \eqref{58}, and also making use of the formula \eqref{60}, for extremal \textit{Kerr-Newman} black hole ($J \neq 0, Q\neq 0$) we have

 Substitution of these in the formula \eqref{56} yields

 This is one of our central results.
-We can get the results for Kerr and Reissner-Nordstr\"om black holes by applying appropriate limits as discussed below. \item[\scalebox{0.6}{$\blacksquare$}] For an extremal \textit{Kerr} black hole ($J\neq 0, Q=0$), we have to take $b\to\infty$ in the expression of $C_{\text{local}}$ given in \eqref{67}.
+Similarly, we can get the results for Kerr and Reissner-Nordstr\"om black holes by applying appropriate limits as discussed below. \item[\scalebox{0.6}{$\blacksquare$}] For an extremal \textit{Kerr} black hole ($J\neq 0, Q=0$), we have to take $b\to\infty$ in the limits of background invariants given in \eqref{66}.
 This yields

 hence the logarithmic correction becomes